6.2.3 Bell Inequality#

 Tsirelson Bound

-The maximum CHSH value achievable by any quantum state is \(2\sqrt{2}\), achieved by maximally entangled states with optimal measurement directions:
+The maximum CHSH value achievable by any quantum state is \(2\sqrt{2}\), achieved by maximally entangled states with optimal measurement directions.
+This is the quantum limit:

 Bell’s Theorem